 This is section is optional and can be used as a budget estimate for the upcoming academic year.
 This tool breaks out your commitment by semester by appointment level and dollars.
 The blank spreadsheet contains standard titles with salary minima.
 You may adjust the rates or add rows for additional titles as necessary.

 - Base rate.
 Adjust/add rows if necessary.
 This should be a 9-month / C-Basis rate.

 - Headcount for fall & spring.

-- maintains satisfactory academic performance and
+- maintain satisfactory academic performance, and

-- performs satisfactorily in any assigned responsibilities.
+- perform satisfactorily in any assigned responsibilities.

 - four or five continuous academic years for one with no prior graduate work; or

 - three continuous academic years for one with at least one year of prior graduate work.

 Offer letters must be specific about the length of the guarantee and the requirements for satisfactory academic and work performance.

 Offers of Appointment with No GuaranteeUnder some limited circumstances you may offer incoming graduate students a one-year appointment, without a guarantee for future support.
 Both student and department need to be very clear on what is being offered so that students do not come here with a one-year offer and an unrealistic expectation of support beyond that.
 Our practice for many years has been to make such short-term offers only under controlled circumstances, and to use a letter that explicitly states that there is no guarantee of support beyond the appointment being offered.

 One-year offers should not be used to "try out" a student; both satisfactory academic progress requirements and the probationary terms for TA and PA appointments should be used for this purpose.